-Of this global figure, this report, based on the most extensive analysis of IUU cases to date, that 48.9 percent of all IUU vessels for which there is data where offenses took place were found in Africa, leading to an economic loss of Illicit Financial Flows alone of up to USD \$11.49 billion originating from the continent due to IUU fishing.
+Of this global figure of upto USD \$23.5 billion, of upto USD \$23.5 billion this report, based on the most extensive analysis of IUU cases to date, that 48.9 percent of all IUU vessels for which there is data where offenses took place were found in Africa, leading to an economic loss of Illicit Financial Flows alone of up to USD \$11.49 billion originating from the continent due to IUU fishing.
 The most affected sub-region is West Africa, where 40 percent of the global IUU fishing took place with a loss of up to USD \$9.4 billion in Illicit Financial Flows.
-This compares with other studies that found that IUU represents 37 percent of total seafood catches in West Africa, putting at risk millions of people's livelihoods and the food security of the whole region.14 Tax revenues losses depend on tax regimes (mainly corporate taxes, royalties, and export taxes), but could be up to 20 percent of the total.
+This compares with other studies that found that IUU represents 37 percent of total seafood catches in West Africa, putting at risk millions of people's livelihoods and the food security of the whole region.
+To Tax revenues losses depend on tax regimes and the food security of the whole region.
+Iax revenues losses depend on tax regimes (mainly corporate taxes, royalties, and export taxes), but could be up to 20 percent of the total.